laurent85v/archuseriso/readme.md

     Xfce desktop environment, additional packages from official repositories, plus user packages located in directory ~/mypackages.
 Directory contains pkg.tar.xz or pkg.tar.zst package files: sudo aui-mkiso xfce --addpkg byobu,base-devel --pkgdir ~/mypackages

+#### ISO image with ZFS support

+`aui-mkiso` has a command option '--zfssupport' for building an iso image with ZFS support.
+The build script proceeds in two stages, first stage builds the necessary zfs packages against current Arch Linux kernel, second stage builds the iso image.

+Archuseriso also provides a command line utility `aui-build_zfs_packages' for building the ZFS packages.
+The created packages can be installed on a running Arch Linux system for adding ZFS support.

 #### aui-mkusb command line help